Foundations for an Abstract Proof Theory in the Context of Horn Rules: Abstract Sequent Calculi

 To improve intuition concerning g-sequents and their representations, we provide examples in \fig~\ref{fig:g-seq}.
 We also specify a special subclass of g-sequents (whose importance will be discussed in Sections~\ref{sec:generic-algs} and~\ref{sec:conclusion}) referred to as \emph{polytree g-sequents}.
-A polytree g-sequent is a g-sequent that is (1) connected, and is (2) free of (un)directed cycles.
+A polytree g-sequent is a g-sequent $\gseq = (\vset, \edgs, \lfunc)$ such that $(\vset, \edgs)$ is a \emph{polytree}, i.e. a graph that is (1) connected and (2) free of (un)directed cycles.
 Observe that the g-sequent shown right in \fig~\ref{fig:g-seq} is a polytree g-sequent.